-The first recorded visit to the Mandan was that by the Sieur de la Verendrye in 1738.
-About 1750 the Mandan were settled near the mouth of Heart River in nine villages, two on the east and seven on the west side.
+The first recorded visit to the Mandan was that of Sieur de la Verendrye in 1738.
+In about 1750, the Mandan were settled near the mouth of Heart River in nine villages, two on the east and seven on the west side.
 Remains of these villages were found by Lewis and Clark in 1804.
-Having suffered severely from smallpox and the attacks of the Assiniboin and Dakota, the inhabitants of the two eastern villages consolidated and moved up the Missouri River to a point opposite the Mandan.
+Having suffered severely from smallpox and the attacks of the Assiniboine and Dakota, the inhabitants of the two eastern villages consolidated and moved up the Missouri River to a point opposite the Mandan.
 The same causes soon reduced the other villages to five whose inhabitants subsequently joined those in the Mandan entry, forming two villages, which in 1776 were likewise merged.
-Thus the whole tribe was reduced to two villages, Metutanke and Ruptari, situated about four miles below the month of Knife River, on opposite sides of the Missouri River.
+Thus the whole tribe was reduced to two villages, Metutanke and Ruptari, situated about four miles below the mouth of Knife River, on opposite sides of the Missouri River.
 These two villages were almost destroyed by smallpox in 1837, with only about 31 souls out of 1,600, according to one account, being left.
 However, other and probably more reliable counts make the number of survivors from 125 to 145.
 After that time they occupied a single village.
 In 1845, when the Hidatsa removed from the Knife River, some the Mandan went with them, and others flowed at intervals.
 Others moved up to the village at Berthold as late as 1858.

 By a treaty made on July 30, 1825, the Mandan entered into peaceable relations with the United States.
 They participated in the Laramie, Wyoming treaty of September 17, 1851, by which the boundaries of the northwest were defined.
 They also participated in the un-ratified treaty of Fort Berthold, Dakota on July 27, 1866.
-By an Executive Order on April 12, 1870, a large reservation was set apart for the Mandan, Hidatsa, and Alandan Indians in North Dakota and Montana, along the Missouri and Little Missouri Rivers, which included the Mandan village, then situated on the left bank of the Missouri River.
+By an Executive Order on April 12, 1870, a large reservation was set apart for the Mandan, Hidatsa, and Arikara Indians in North Dakota and Montana, along the Missouri and Little Missouri Rivers, which included the Mandan village, then situated on the left bank of the Missouri River.